La Creusille Harbor

-La Creusille is a harbor on the left bank of the Loire river, located in the southern part of Blois, France.
+La Creusille is a harbor on the left bank of the Loire river, in the southern part of Blois, France.

 Meaning

-The word Creusille ([kʁøzij]) is an old local dialect term to designate the “hollow pilgrim's scallop” (« creuse coquille du pèlerin » in French).
-This refers to the shell of Saint James Christian pilgrims were used to wear when going to Santiago de Compostela, Spain.
+The word Creusille ([kʁøzij]) is an old local dialect term to designate the "hollow pilgrim's scallop" (« creuse coquille du pèlerin » in French).
+This refers to the shell of Saint James Christian pilgrims used to wear when going to Santiago de Compostela, Spain.